karankumbhar90291571/KaranKumbhar-Street-Racing-AR-VR/README.md

 #KaranKumbhar Street Racing AR/VR

+🏎️ KaranKumbhar Street Racing AR/VR

-KaranKumbhar Street Racing AR/VR is a Unity-based AR/VR project focused on building an interactive street racing environment.
-The main purpose of this project is to explore immersive technologies and understand how extended reality can be used to create engaging 3D experiences.
+KaranKumbhar Street Racing AR/VR is a Unity-based AR/VR project that focuses on building an interactive street-racing environment.
+The goal of this project is to explore how immersive technologies can be used to create engaging 3D racing experiences.

-This project was developed as a portfolio project to gain practical experience in AR/VR development, Unity workflows, and XR technologies.
+This project was created as a portfolio project to gain practical experience in AR/VR development, Unity workflows, and XR technologies.

-About the Project
+📌 About the Project

-In this project, I worked on designing a virtual street racing setup where users can explore a racing scene and interact with objects inside the environment.
-The application is built using Unity and XR tools to handle user interaction, rendering, and scene management.
+In this project, I worked on designing a virtual street-racing setup where users can explore a racing scene and interact with objects inside the environment.
+The project uses Unity’s XR tools to handle interactions and rendering.

-Through this project, I learned how to structure an AR/VR application, work with 3D assets, and develop interactive environments suitable for extended reality platforms.
+Through this project, I learned how to structure an AR/VR application, manage 3D assets, and build interactive scenes suitable for extended reality platforms.

-Key Features
+🚀 Key Features

-Interactive street racing environment
+Interactive street-racing environment

 XR-based interaction and scene navigation

 Real-time 3D rendering

-AR/VR project setup using Unity
+AR/VR project configuration in Unity

-Version control using Git and GitHub
+Complete version control using Git and GitHub

-Technologies Used
+🛠️ Technologies Used

 Unity Engine